What is Achievement Academy?

 Engineering: In Engineering 100 classes, students will learn to build complex creations that grab, push, steer, sweep, and use motion and tilt sensors to innovate their creations.
 In Engineering 200 classes, students find out how engineers use pulleys, gears, levers, wheels, axles and more to solve complex design challenges and create solutions for everyday problems.

 Summer Programs Booklet A wide variety of classes are offered throughout the summer to meet the needs of all students and ability levels.
 A Summer Programs booklet is available at Spring conferences with a registration deadline around March 30th.
 Tutoring is also available throughout the summer months.
-Click here for registration form.
+Program booklets will be available in February.

 Curriculum Content: Tutoring is designed to provide one-to-one or small group student instruction and support in maintaining progress in academic areas.
 These programs are tailored to the instructional needs of each student and are coordinated to classroom assignments and skill development.
 Sioux Falls Catholic School curriculum, resources and state standards are utilized as the foundation for working with students.